VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 20**
+- Document editor can from ODT files parse everything that will be supported in this version of Document editor
+- From DOCX files can Document editor parse paragraphs, different font size, emphasis, color and background color.

 **Update 19**
 - Tons of improvements of showing ODT files.
 BleskOS now can parse: font size, emphasis, color, background color, ordered and unordered lists, headings, paragraphs, paragraph alignment, space around paragraph, line breaks and page breaks.